herikw/home-assistant-custom-components/README.md

 * use HACS (Home Assistant Community Store) to install this component into your HA instance
 * Component Name "Atag One"

-### Upgrade

-Remove the "climate: - platform: atagone" and "Sensor - platform: atagone" sections from your configuration.yaml first and restart Home Assistant.

-Then add the new component using
+Add the new component using

 [![my badge](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=atagone)